 War is never a pretty thing, but at least the underdog got to win this time.
 Nowadays the unified Burger King/Hungry Jacks empire are back fighting the good fight with McDonalds over whether Australians should go on a post drink quarter pounder raid, or belt back a Whopper.

-The company now turn over a billion dollars a year in Australia.
-After all is still a whopper, even at Hungry Jacks….
+The company now turn over a billion dollars a year in Australia – and that is the Hungry Jacks vs Burger King story.
+In the end it was all about the dollars, after all a Whopper is a Whopper, even at Hungry Jacks.